sotostzam/job-stats/README.md

 #### Word Embeddings + Convolutions

-In notebook number five, I created a `word embeddings` together with a `convolution` layer deep learning model.
+In notebook number five, I created a deep learning model that contains `word embeddings` and a `convolution` layer.
 Word embeddings are a way of representing words as dense vectors of real numbers.
 They are used in natural language processing (NLP) to encode words in a way that allows them to be used as input to machine learning models.
 The main advantage of word embeddings is that they allow us to use an efficient, dense representation in which similar words have a similar encoding.
 This makes it possible to use machine learning algorithms to analyze text data and perform